Radu-Marian8/Radu-Marian8/README.md

 - 👋 Hi, I’m @Radu-Marian
 - 👀 I’m interested in Front-End
 - 🌱 I’m currently learning HTML/CSS/JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Novice Projects
 - 📫 How to reach me ...

 <!---